dinhngocdung/easyengine-notes/content/notes/in-container.md

 next: review
 ---

-This is a Dockerfile for creating an **EasyEngine** container, allowing you to deploy and use EasyEngine on **any Linux distribution**, not just the officially supported Debian/Ubuntu.
+Creating an **EasyEngine** container, allowing you to deploy and use EasyEngine on **any Linux distribution**, not just the officially supported Debian/Ubuntu.

 It works well with systems like: